Code-Institute-Submissions/Bee-Cycles/README.md

 1. As a owner I want to add a product.
 2. As a owner I want to edit a product.
 3. As a owner I want to delete a product.

+## Hero images taken from Pixabay
+## TinyPNG used to compress images
+## Logo font is Permanent Marker